Realistic galaxy image simulation via score-based generative models: Results

 \section{Results}

 Figure~\ref{FIG_GALAXIES} shows a random selection of generated galaxies, alongside a random selection of real galaxies.
 The images are shuffled and we can see that the simulated and real galaxies are subjectively indistinguishable, at least to the authors (we of course invite the reader to make their own assessment of fidelity, referring to the answer key given at the end of this paper).
 Figure~\ref{fig_closest} presents a random selection of generated galaxies' nearest neighbours in pixelspace.
 Since the pixelspace search does not return identical galaxies, we conclude that the DDPM is not simply regurgitating imagery, and is indeed generating novel data.
 We found a systematic offset in the simulated pixel fluxes and corrected for it in post-processing.
-To estimate the offset, we calculated the median pixel value in each of the 10,000 fake and 10,000 real galaxy observations, and fitted a linear function to the resulting 10,000 pixel pairs.
+To estimate the offset, we calculated the median pixel value in each of the 10,000 mock and 10,000 real galaxy observations.
+Each set is sorted and the medians paired according to their place in the sorted sets.
+Finally we fit a linear function to the resulting 10,000 median flux pairs.
 The gradient of the fit was used as a scaling factor for the simulated galaxy images.
-We found the multiplier to be $1.176$ in $g$, $1.163$ in $r$, and $1.231$ in $z$ for our DESI observations.
+We found the multiplier to be $1.18$ in $g$, $1.16$ in $r$, and $1.23$ in $z$ for our DESI observations.
 Unfortunately, the exact cause of these offsets could not be determined.
 We propose that this discrepancy is due to a fundamental property of the neural network and its interaction with sparse imagery such as our galaxy images.